 Netflix Weaknesses

-Despite all its strength, there are still some areas of weakness in the Netflix business model.
+Despite all its strengths, there are still some areas of weakness in the Netflix business model.

 Restricted Copyright Policies

-Although the platform enjoys a large amount of original content, which offers them exclusive streaming rights, most of the shows and movies which can be accessed through the service are not exclusive to the platform.
-This limits the amount of revenue they can generate from such shows.
+Although the platform enjoys a large amount of original content through its rapid content production process, which offers exclusive streaming rights, most shows and movies accessed through the service are not exclusive to the platform.
+This limits the amount of revenue it can generate from such shows.

 Worrying Relationship With Debt

-Despite the strong growth the company has seen in revenue over the last decade or so, it seems to have a worrying relationship with debt.
-Due to the large amount of content the service offers, the platform has invested billions of dollars into improving its streaming services, especially in-house content development.
+Despite the company’s strong revenue growth over the last decade or so, Netflix’s relationship with debt is worrying.
+Due to the large amount of content in the service, the platform has invested billions of dollars into improving its streaming services, primarily in-house content development.
 This means that the company often struggles to outgrow its spending habits.

 The Company Has Lost Its Price Competitiveness

 When the service initially rolled out, it offered some of the cheapest subscription plans in the industry.
-However, over the years, the company has gradually increased the prices of its basic, standard, and premium plans, which now cost $9.99/month, $15.49/month, and $19.99/month, respectively.
+However, over the years, the company has gradually increased the prices of its standard and premium plans, which now cost $15.49/month and $22.99/month, respectively.
+A new standard plan with ads at $6.99 to replace its basic plan has also been introduced.

-While the absolute value of these subscriptions may not be a major expense, questions arise if you consider the fact that several top competitors such as Amazon Prime Video, Disney Plus, Hulu, HBO Max, Apple TV+, and so on offer basically the same services for significantly lower prices.
-This has discouraged a significant number of subscribers, especially users outside of North America, where this price increase may prove too much to bear.
+While the absolute value of these subscriptions may not be a major expense, questions arise if you consider that several top competitors, such as Amazon Prime Video, Disney Plus, Hulu, Max (previously HBO Max), Apple TV+, and so on, offer basically the same services for significantly lower prices.
+This has discouraged many subscribers, especially users outside of North America, where this price increase may prove too much to bear.

 Recent Subscriber Loss